MuhammadMuhidin/DataCraft-ELT-Kimball-Modeling-with-Visual-Metabase/README.md

 12. `SlackWebhookOperator`: Enables communication and notifications through Slack within Apache Airflow workflows.
 13. `PDFkit`: A JavaScript PDF generation library, possibly used for creating PDF reports or documents in the data pipeline.
 14. `Faker`: Generate the random values for producer data.
+15. `DataHub`: is like a librarian for your data.
+It organizes and stores metadata about your datasets, making it easier for teams to find, understand, and use data effectively.
+It's your go-to catalog for efficient data management and collaboration.

 ## Prerequisites
 Before running the data pipeline, ensure you have the following prerequisites installed, configured, and running: